Tenancy Deposit Compensation Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?

 What do you do if your landlord hasn’t protected your deposit, or if they are not fully returning it to you?
 One course of action is to contact a specialist solicitor who could help you to reclaim your money, and who could even secure you compensation.

-There are several ways to contact Legal Expert and start your tenancy deposit compensation claim.
-You can phone and talk to one of our experts on 0800 073 8804.
-You can also send details of your rental deposit dispute to Office@legalexpert.co.uk.
-Or, you can use the online support feature or contact form to send a message about your claim to us.
+There are several ways to contact Legal Expert and start your tenancy deposit compensation claim on a No Win No Fee basis.
+You can call us and talk to one of our experts on 0800 073 8804.
+You can also send details of your rental deposit dispute to email@example.com.
+Or, you can use the online claim form to send a message about your case and get a call back.

 In addition to tenancy deposit compensation claims, at Legal Expert, we are also able to help you make a claim for damages and compensation against a current or former landlord in a variety of different circumstances.
 You can find these guides below.